ZachSham/Chess/README.md

 # Chess
 C++ Chess Game
 This project is a console-based Chess game implemented in C++.
 It is designed to offer a full chess-playing experience, including movement rules, check, and checkmate.
-I created this as my final project in my object-oriented programming class at the end of my freshman year.
+This was my final project in my object-oriented programming class at the end of my freshman year.

 ## Features
 Loading Screen: Either choose to start or exit.